Derelict Gear Removal

 In Snohomish County, the MRC focuses on preventing and removing derelict crab pots.
 The MRC has supported derelict gear removals in an area of Port Gardner that is a common fishing area for commercial, Tribal, and recreational crabbing.
 Gear removals involve locating derelict gear with sidescan sonar and using trained divers to safely remove the gear.
 Removals took place within Port Gardner in 2004, 2005, 2008, 2009, and 2011.
 See the links below for reports on derelict gear removals in Snohomish County.

 In May 2011, $50,000 in funding from WDFW resulted in the removal of 143 of the 163 derelict crab pots identified in Port Gardner by sidescan sonar.
 Click here to view the map of derelict crab pots identified.
 The majority of these pots accumulated since derelict gear was removed from the project area in 2009.
-The gear removal was featured on the front page of the Everett Herald on May 13, 2011.
-Click here to read the article.
+An article featuring the gear removal ran on the front page of the Everett Herald on May 13, 2011.

 The high cost of derelict gear removal emphasizes the value of prevention.
 The MRC works to prevent crab pot loss through the Recreational Crabber Education Program.
 In partnership with WSU Snohomish County Extension Beach Watchers, the MRC conducts outreach to local recreational crabbers to reduce the number of recreational crab pots lost in Port Susan, Possession Sound, and Port Gardner.
 The MRC developed outreach materials that feature best management practices and notes potential hazards that can increase the likelihood of pot loss.